 Trent Work Study Program

 Each year the Trent Work Study Program (TWSP) funds hundreds of student jobs in and around campus that are specifically for students with financial need.
-This means that students receiving OSAP, funding from another province or territory, or funding through the Post-Secondary Student Support Program (PSSSP), and who meet the definition of full-time that is set out by OSAP.
+Eligible students are those receiving OSAP, funding from another province or territory, or funding through their Band or Education office (includes Post-Secondary Student Support Program or PSSSP), and who meet the definition of full-time that is set out by OSAP.
 See the OSAP definition of full-time below.

 Students must meet the eligibility requirements each term in order to maintain eligibility for these funded positions.